trenyc/Maze/README.md

 One thing to note is I am using spatial audio the bear growls louder as you get closer.

 Probably the challenge I had was getting the teleport smooth, as it would flicker when doing other raycasting.
+To get around this I needed to change the raycast mask to only the teleport.
+As for developing the world I used prefab floor tiles froma musuem pack I had.
+These were smaller tiles than Snaps, so I had to select many as group a copy the tiles to make my path.
+The Progrids made everything smooth and easy.
+I kept the interactables the same as the teaching video.
+Adding the spatial audio was pretty smooth, I did have to add a ceiling above the scary bear to make his growl deafening when you really close to the bear.
+I also had to add meshes to the book cases so that corner has all the sound bouncing off the surfaces to to make it reallly loud.

 I used some paid packages for the decor and the spatial audio feature